How to Teach the Child to Get Dressed On Their Own: All Secrets

 What is Important for Parents to Know?

-- The clothes of the child should be within their reach, allowing them to get the clothes and put them on at any time.
-In kindergartens, all lockers for clothes are located at the height of the child for the same reason, of course.
+- The child’s clothes should be within their reach, allowing them to easily access and put them on at any time.
+In kindergartens, all lockers for clothes or hooks for coats are located at the child’s height for the same reason, of course.

-- When choosing clothes for your son or daughter, think about whether they will be comfortable for the child to wear, in the first place.
+- When choosing clothes for your son or daughter, consider whether they will be comfortable for the child to wear in the first place.

-- If the child is having trouble with memorizing what goes after what, draw or buy a poster with the correct dressing algorithm and hang it in the children’s room or in the hallway.
+- If the child is having trouble memorizing the correct dressing algorithm, draw or buy a poster with it and hang it in the children’s room or in the hallway.

 - A child cannot master any skill in a couple of days.
 Therefore, do not make a tragedy out of the fact that the baby refused to put on tights or pants on their own.
 Be patient.
 Put some clothes on them, and offer them to do the rest.